rccyx/lookas/README.md

 ## How It Works

 Lookas runs a fast, low-latency audio pipeline built to turn raw sound into smooth, responsive visuals.
-It starts by hooking directly into your system audio, through a loopback device, so what you see is exactly what you hear, no setup friction, no manual wiring.
+It starts by hooking directly into your system audio, through a loopback device, so what you see is exactly what you hear.

 The signal is then windowed with Hann smoothing to avoid leakage and pushed through an FFT to break the stream into frequency components.
 Those raw bins are remapped onto a mel-scale filterbank so the output reflects how we actually perceive sound rather than just a grid of math.